Standard: Enterprise systems management

 Enterprise systems tiers

 - Enterprise systems are divided into three tiers; Tier 1, Tier 2, and Tier 3.
-Whether those systems are running on- or off-premise (e.g. in the cloud), the following classifications are still applicable, although the approach as to how the recommendations are applied may vary.
+Whether those systems are hosted off-site or run on-site, the following classifications are still applicable, although the approach as to how the recommendations are applied may vary.

 - A Tier 1 enterprise system is a University-wide system that supports the core business of the University – research, teaching, and/or learning – with data critical to the University as a whole.
 A system is considered to be Tier 1 if the University would suffer a critical loss if the system were to be unavailable for two days.